 05. Sinus grafting: A sinus lift adds bone to your upper jaw to provide a strong foundation for implants.
 Patients may take longer to recover from this procedure.
 Individual patient response varies and initial recovery time varies from 1 to 2 weeks.
 Patients are encouraged to continue with their routine except for any strenuous exercises.

 After the initial healing, the process of implant healing and bone regeneration continues which has no effect on the patient’s routine.
 The average time period for implant healing/osseointegration in jaw bone varies from 3 to 6 months.
 Bone and sinus grafting procedures require 4 to 6 months of healing time as well.

 As long as there are no complications or infections, your recovery will happen at a steady pace.
 You should feel no ill-effects after a week of implantation.

 What to Expect from the Implant Recovery Process?

-We at Major Dental Clinics give post procedural instructions based on type of procedure and the individual risk factors.
+We at Major Dental Clinics give post-procedural instructions based on the type of procedure and the individual risk factors.
 There may be variation in patient experience after the procedures based on individual physiologic response.
 However, the following information outlines a normally expected response.

-Healing may be delayed in patients with pre existing systemic conditions like diabetes or compromised immunity and in patients with history of smoking.
-Doctor will discuss the risks associated with complications before the procedure.
+Healing may be delayed in patients with pre-existing systemic conditions like diabetes or compromised immunity and in patients with a history of smoking.
+The doctor will discuss the risks associated with complications before the procedure.